-To define your own interceptor (we can use a simplified version of ExceptionToStatusInterceptor as an example):
+To define your own server interceptor (we can use a simplified version of ExceptionToStatusInterceptor as an example):

 '''

+from grpc_interceptor import ServerInterceptor

-from grpc_interceptor.base import Interceptor
+from grpc_interceptor.exceptions import GrpcException

-class ExceptionToStatusInterceptor(ServiceInterceptor):
+class ExceptionToStatusInterceptor(ServerInterceptor):

 def intercept(

 self,

 method: Callable,

 request: Any,

 context: grpc.ServicerContext,

 method_name: str,

+) -> Any:

 """Override this method to implement a custom interceptor.

 You should call method(request, context) to invoke the

 next handler (either the RPC method implementation, or the

 next interceptor in the list).

 Args:

 method: The next interceptor, or method implementation.

 request: The RPC request, as a protobuf message.

 context: The ServicerContext pass by gRPC to the service.

 method_name: A string of the form

 "/protobuf.package.Service/Method"

 Returns:

 This should generally return the result of

 method(request, context), which is typically the RPC

 method response, as a protobuf message.
 The interceptor

 is free to modify this in some way, however.

 try:

 return method(request, context)

 except GrpcException as e:

 context.set_code(e.status_code)

 context.set_details(e.details)

 raise

 '''